mingwang-zhong/Calcium-Wave/README.md

 permeabilized/Hill7_alpha0.2_beta0.004_cstar1.1/SparkAnalysis_ci03_before_spark.m
 ```

 The codes for H = 2 are slightly different from H = 7 because sparks can last for a long time at H = 2.
-For H = 2, just use the matlab codes for H = 7.
+For H = 12, just use the matlab codes for H = 7.

 These codes output the number of sparks and non-spark events.
-These data are summarized in ```permeabilized/sparks_nonspark.txt```
+The data are summarized in ```permeabilized/sparks_nonspark.txt```

 Plot the figure